robwatsongtr/music-pdf-to-speech/README.md

 will stop after Audiveris.

 Currently my parsing algorithm can only handle one-part non-contrapuntal (single voice) scores.
-This will work on this over time, As the initial impetus for this project was to help a classical guitar student who is in the process of losing his sight, and classical guitar music is generally contrapuntal.
+Contrapuntal detection will come, hopefully soon, as the initial impetus for this project was to help a classical guitar student who is in the process of losing his sight, and classical guitar music is generally contrapuntal.
+Multi-part might be added as well, but contrapuntal first.

 Text-to-speech libraries have a harder time dealing with speaking single letters like "C";
 screen readers do this better.
 The work-around is to spell spoken letters phonetically.